ashhadulislam/daisi_data_augmentation/README.md

 One of the popular ones is the smote-variant library which has around 85 algorithms that can be utilised to augment data.
 We expose this library through daisi.

+Note you need to have python 3.8 or greater.

 ## Supported functions